arjunguha/compsci220-scala/website/home/index.md

 Welcome to the Spring 2016 offering of CMPSCI220 Programming Methodology!

-**This website is being updated.
-The current content is from an earlier offering of the course.**

 You must read the entire [Course Policy] document.

 # Course Locations